-Finally, the exotic Shams Sharav AA (Simeon Sharav x Saniyyah RCA) son Shams al Din AA, out of the Laheeb daughter Raliya (ex Sahara PG by Botswana) is a Gold Champion both in Israel and South Africa, where he has just been leased to Eklasun Arabians.
-Shams al Din AA remains a valuable and irreplaceable element in Ariela's future breeding plans and, with a little patience, we shall see what he can accomplish on his return to the home front.
+Finally, the exotic Shams Sharav AA (Simeon Sharav x Saniyyah RCA) son Shams al Din AA, out of the Laheeb daughter Raliya (ex Sahara PG by Botswana) is a Gold Champion both in Israel and South Africa, where he recently finished his lease to Elkasun Arabians.
+Shams al Din AA is very reminiscent of Laheeb, with his long legs, excellent neck and shoulder, and very dry and refined head.
+He is an irreplaceable element in Ariela's future breeding plans and we await his first Israeli foal crop with great interest.

-Laheeb has sired almost three hundred foals worldwide and with every passing year his global impact appears ever more impressive.
-At the 2017 German National Championship Show, three different Laheeb sons sired champions: Sorella El Hadiyah, sired by Al Hadiyah AA (Laheeb x The Vision HG) was named Gold Champion Mare; Alia Lahab RSA and F Tayyar Ibn Al Lahab, both sired by Al Lahab, were Silver Champion Mare and Silver Champion Stallion respectively; and the Bronze Champion Stallion was El Ninjo, sired by the Polish-bred Emiliusz.
+During his lifetime Laheeb sired almost three hundred foals worldwide and with every passing year his global impact proves ever more impressive: At the 2017 German National Championship Show, three different Laheeb sons sired champions: Sorella El Hadiyah, sired by Al Hadiyah AA (Laheeb x The Vision HG) was named Gold Champion Mare; Alia Lahab RSA and F Tayyar Ibn Al Lahab, both sired by Al Lahab, were Silver Champion Mare and Silver Champion Stallion respectively; and the Bronze Champion Stallion was El Ninjo, sired by the Polish-bred Emiliusz.

-Meanwhile, the 2019 Paris World Champion and Aachen Gold Champion Colt, EKS Farajj, bred by Willie and Lisa Brown of Elkasun Arabians in South Africa and owned by Al-Khashab Stud in Kuwait, is also strongly linebred to Laheeb.
-EKS Farajj was sired by Ibn Farid (RFI Farid x Asawir) out of the straight Egyptian mare EKS Bint Helwa, herself an Laheeb daughter out of the mare Helwah AA (Al Ayad x Al Halah AA by Laheeb out of The Vision HG), purchased by Elkasun from Ariela.
+And finally, 2019 Paris World Champion and Aachen Gold Champion Colt, EKS Farajj, bred by Willie and Lisa Brown of Elkasun Arabians in South Africa and owned by Al-Khashab Stud in Kuwait, is also strongly linebred a Laheeb.
+EKS Farajj was sired by Ibn Farid (RFI Farid x Asawir) out of the straight Egyptian mare EKS Bint Helwa, herself a Laheeb daughter out of the mare Helwah AA (Al Ayad x Al Halah AA by Laheeb out of The Vision HG), purchased by Elkasun from Ariela.
+This year Ariela will breed some of their own mares to Farajj in order to incorporate more Laheeb blood back into their herd from a new and novel direction.

-Laheeb has proven to be not only a sire of show champions but also a sire of the very highest calibre of breeding stock, thus making the sheer scope of Laheeb's global legacy nearly unfathomable.

-Ariela Arabian's Chen fondly looks back and recalls: "Twenty-five years has gone by in the blink of an eye and it seems that only yesterday, on a cold and dark winter night in 1996, he was born.
-We named him Laheeb, 'the flame' in Arabic; a name that still suits him very well.
+Throughout his lifetime Laheeb proved not only to be a sire of show champions but also a sire of the very highest calibre of breeding stock, making the sheer scope of his global legacy nearly unfathomable.
+Now that his loss has been fully realized and accepted, Chen can fondly look back and reminisce about this special stallion: "More than a quarter of a century has gone by in the blink of an eye and it seems that only yesterday, on a cold and dark winter night in 1996, he was born.
+We named him Laheeb, 'the flame' in Arabic; a name that suited him very well.
 "Laheeb's qualities were evident from day one and from that day forward, never disappearing even for a moment.
 And no, we are not talking about his qualities as a breeding animal - on this many words have been written and remain to be written in the future.

 "I am speaking about Laheeb from another perspective entirely.
-Beyond his physical beauty Laheeb has always had an extraordinary, almost spiritual presence, a unique character radiating peace, love, and serenity.
+Beyond his physical beauty Laheeb always had an extraordinary, almost spiritual presence, a unique character radiating peace, love, and serenity.

-"Over many eventful years, Laheeb became a wonderful ambassador for us in countries near and far, spending time in Germany, Poland, Egypt, and the US.
+"Over many eventful years, Laheeb became a wonderful ambassador for our farm in countries near and far, spending time in Germany, Poland, Egypt, and the US.
 Everywhere he went, Laheeb entered deeply into the hearts of all who cared for him and all, without exception, spoke unceasingly about his exceptional character and his extraordinary connection with humankind.